 Workplaces are also subject to special inspections, which can be ordered at any time if authorities have knowledge of infringements, accidents, calamity, or looming dangers.

-Private organizations called verification units monitor compliance as an appendage to official inspections.
-Employers and STPS can hire verification units to check and report on acquiescence to enforcement authorities.
-They must abide by with requirements relevant to government inspectors.
+Private, third party organizations called verification units monitor compliance as an appendage to official inspections.
+Employers and STPS can hire verification units to check and report on agreement with enforcement authorities.
+They must abide by requirements relevant to government inspectors.
 It is anticipated that the private verification program will improve conformity by adding private inspection resources to the effort.
 Private verification does not displace governmental inspection and enforcement authority.

 Penalties for Industrial Health and Safety Violations in Mexico